 Unlike Uber and Lyft, you should provide proof of valid insurance only once, when you sign up to become a driver.
 Postmates will not check every year the validity of your insurance.

-What does your insurance company thinks about it?
+What does your insurance company think about it?
 Mostly all the personal car insurance policies contain a clause that specifically excludes using your vehicle for commercial activities.

 If you are a Postmates delivery driver, you are also covered by Postmates insurance.
 At this point, it is important that you understand exactly what the policy does, what are the benefits and what is covered.
 Postmates has two kinds of insurance.